Tax Litigation: OUR EXPERT SAN DIEGO TAX ATTORNEYS CAN HELP

 ***IMPORTANT NOTE*** If a petition is not filed with the Tax Court within 90 days following the date the Notice of Deficiency or Notice of Determination is mailed, the Tax Court CAN NOT hear your case and your only option is to prepay the tax and sue for a refund in District Court or the Court of Federal Claims.
 This is a firm deadline and is your ticket to tax court.
 If you have received a Notice of Deficiency or Notice of Determination, contact us as soon as possible to schedule a free consultation to discuss your rights and to prevent you from losing the ability to litigate in Tax Court.

 Can I appeal my case if I do not receive a favorable outcome in court?

 You have the opportunity to appeal your case if you are unhappy with the outcome at trial.
 However, your appeal rights and procedures depend on which forum the tax case was litigated (i.e. tax court, district court, etc.) Contact the tax attorneys of Dallo Law Group to discuss your tax litigation appeal!

 What tax cases can be litigated in District Court?

 If you miss the deadline to file a petition with the Tax Court, you must prepay your tax and sue for a refund in District Court or Court of Federal Claims if you want to litigate your case.
 There may also be situations where district court is preferable over Tax Court, such as where a jury trial in District Court would be the best option given the facts and circumstances of your case.

 Some cases can only be litigated in district court.
 For instance, trust fund recovery penalties (responsible person penalty) can only be litigated in district court.
 Also, criminal tax matters are always litigated in district court.

-An experienced tax attorney can help you determine whether your tax case should be litigated in District Court.
+An experienced tax attorneys can help you determine whether your tax case should be litigated in District Court.
 Contact us today!